What is a Light Obstruction Notice?

 How we can help

 At Smith Marston, we cannot undertake the service of a Light Obstruction Notice, which is for a lawyer, but we can assist with regards to the design of the notional obstruction to ensure that it does what it’s meant to do but not affect unintended windows.
-If you would like to discuss any right of light matters, please contact us.
+If you would like to discuss any right of light matters or a right to light assessment, please contact us.